rurangiza/get_next_line/README.md

 # 🤔 Understanding (phase 1)
 ## The problem: what am I solving?
 I want to read a file one line of text at a time and remember my position in the file while it is still opened.
+So when I read that file again, it will return me the next line of that file and not one I've already read.

 ## The data: what am I given?
 A File Descriptor, which is an integer that uniquely identifies an open file of the process.